The General Superintendent's Career Path

 Which are in the wrong seat

-Avoiding personnel reality is the fastest way to destroy field performance.
+Do not avoid personnel reality, it is the fastest way to destroy field performance.

 Â